pivotal-cf/pcf-release-notes/README.md

 pcf-release
 ===========

-A repo that stores the release notes that publish to the PCF versioned release notes.
+A repo that stores the release notes that publish to the Pivotal Platform versioned release notes.

 **To author release notes for numbered versions:**